requestly/requestly-selenium/README.md

 }
 ```

-Now, on running the function, we'll experience a network dely for google.com
+Now, on running the function, we'll experience a network delay for google.com

 Find more detailed steps, click [here](https://requestly.io/blog/2021/09/20/automate-testing-via-selenium/)